 Who is this book suitable for?

-For those who want to understand "why" — the book provides a methodological basis, and not just a set of ready-made solutions.
+For people who want to understand the logic behind the answer — the book gives you a method, not just a library of familiar diagrams.

-Recommendation: Use this book as a primary source for understanding the process and methodology, and Alex Xu's book as a reference for specific systems.
+Recommendation: Use this book as the primary source for process and answer rhythm, and keep Alex Xu nearby as the faster reference for classic system cases.